 - (Daniel 7:13) – “I saw in the night-visions, and behold, there came with the clouds of heaven one like unto a son of man.”

 This passage locates the mission of the church between the exaltation of Jesus and his return in glory.
-In the interim, his disciples are tasked with proclaiming the gospel to “all nations…even to the uttermost ends of the earth.”
-This theme is reiterated at the end of Peter’s sermon on the day of Pentecost:
+In the interim, his disciples are tasked with proclaiming the gospel to “all nations.”
+And this theme is reiterated at the end of Peter’s sermon on the day of Pentecost:

 - (Acts 2:39-39) – “Now when they heard this, they were pricked in their heart, and said unto Peter and the rest of the apostles, Brethren, what shall we do?
 And Peter said unto them, Repent and be baptized every one of you in the name of Jesus Christ for the remission of your sins; and you shall receive the gift of the Holy Spirit.
 For to you is the promise, and to your children, and to all that are afar off, even as many as the Lord our God shall call unto him.”

-Thus, with his ascension, the reign of the Messiah commenced, a process that continues until his kingdom has been declared “even as far as the uttermost part of the earth.”
+Thus, the reign of the Messiah commenced, a process that will continue until his kingdom has been declared to all nations, “even as far as the uttermost part of the earth.”
 Only then will he return in glory.
-But before that mission can begin, the disciple must receive the “promise of the Father” to equip them as “his witnesses.”
+But before this mission can begin in Jerusalem, the disciples must first receive the “promise of the Father” and thus become “his witnesses.”